-- cardiomyopathy: deterioration of the heart muscle, which can be caused by a number of conditions
+- cardiomyopathy: deterioration of the heart muscle, which can be due to a number of conditions

-- rejection after a heart transplant: your immune system causes tissue damage that can be seen under a microscope
+- rejection after a heart transplant: your immune system causes tissue damage that your doctor can see under a microscope

 - blood clots